DavidTencza/crazy-eights-terminal-game/README.md

 ## Special Thanks
 To David J. Malan and Harvard University for making this course available for everyone.
 The lectures and exercises were enjoyable and educational!

+## Updates
+_12-01-2024_
+- **Named Computer Opponents**: Rather than having "Computer 1", "Computer 2", "Computer 3" to refer to the opponents, instead have three names randomly selected from a list of 52 names.
+- **Bug fix: Multiple 8 cards for player in round**: Testing revealed that when the player used more than one crazy 8 card within a round, the chosen suit was still set to the suit chosen from the first played 8 card, resulting in the player not getting to make a suit choice.
+Fixed by immediately setting the chosen suit to None when the player uses a crazy 8 card.